 All users who are using Microsoft Windows can find what version of Windows they're using by following the steps below.

-This will pull up a new About Windows window giving you the version of Microsoft Windows, the build info, and service pack information if any service pack is installed.
+This opens a new About Windows window and display the version of Microsoft Windows, the build info, and service pack information, if any service pack is installed.
 Below is an example of what this window would look like.

 Windows XP Windows Version window

 Below are some additional methods of determining the version of Windows.

-- Click on Properties.
-In the System Properties window as shown below, the version of Windows and the Service Pack (if installed) will be seen.
+- In the System Properties window, as shown below, the version of Windows and the Service Pack (if installed) is displayed.

 Windows XP System Properties